Concordium/concordium-rosetta/README.md

 For consistency, operation type names are styled with snake_case.

 The Construction API only supports operations of type `transfer`.

+### Errors

+All success responses are returned with an HTTP 200 message.
+Errors are returned with an appropriate 4xx code if they're the result of by client input.
+Errors propagated from the SDK are given a 5xx code.

 ## Examples